-- 1. Adequate control, management and reporting of all risks at various levels of defence. - 2.
-Risks are monitored and reported in a vertical and transversal manner, by both dependent bodies and independent control functions. - 3.
-Adequate escalation of reporting, control and decision-making. - 4.
-There are various levels of responsibility for and knowledge and control of risks, up to the undertaking's highest governance level.
+1. Adequate control, management and reporting of all risks at various levels of "defence".

+2. Risks are monitored and reported in a vertical and transversal manner, by both dependent bodies and independent control functions.

+3. Adequate escalation of reporting, control and decision-making.

+4. There are various levels of responsibility for and knowledge and control of risks, up to the undertaking's highest governance level.
-The Internal Risk Management and Control unit collates all information on Línea Directa's risks and integrates it into the corporate risk map.
-It monitors changes in risk through the key risk indicators (KRIs) scorecard and reports to the standing risk committee.